-Using information from the Securities and Exchange Commission (SEC), CBO estimates that issuing rules to implement the bill would cost the SEC \$1 million in 2020 for three employees at an average cost of \$260,000 each.
-However, because the SEC is authorized to collect fees sufficient to offset its annual appropriation, CBO expects that the net effect on discretionary spending would be negligible, assuming appropriation actions consistent with that authority.
+CBO estimates that implementing the reporting requirements would cost the SEC and GAO a total of \$1 million over the 2021-2026 period.
+However, because the SEC is authorized to collect fees each year to offset its annual appropriation, CBO expects that the net effect over the 2021-2026 period would be insignificant, assuming appropriation actions consistent with that authority.